e-hengirmen/Basic-number-captcha-solver/README.md

 # Basic-number-captcha-solver with tensorflow CNN

 This is a real-life implementation of [CNN](https://www.tensorflow.org/tutorials/images/cnn?hl=tr) on Python 3, Keras, and TensorFlow.
-We work in 2 main steps using [`Preprocess.py`](Preprocess.py) which creates artifactless digit images and [`train.py`](train.py) which trains and saves the CNN model.
-Lastly the digit images are fed to CNN to train it.
+We work in 2 main steps using [`Preprocess.py`](Preprocess.py) which creates artifactless digit images which are later on fed to CNN model in [`train.py`](train.py) which trains and saves the CNN model.

 This captcha solver was developed to be used in and currently being used in [metu-NTE-scraper](https://github.com/e-hengirmen/metu-NTE-scraper) to get around METU's student portal captcha protection for course capacity checks https://student.metu.edu.tr/.